Haythamasalama/cipherTool/README.md

   <samp>
     Cipher Tool
     <br/>
-    Encrypt and decrypt messages in CBC mode using the Hill cipher and DES. without the use of an external package to encrypt and decrypt.
+    Encrypt And Decrypt Messages Using Hill Cipher And DES In CBC Mode. without the use of an external package to encrypt and decrypt.
   </samp>
 </p>